SkoolNotes/Taproot/2020ENG201/KBxInClassCloseReadingGOST1.md

-This excerpt is not dialogue — instead, it is an ordered list.
-It represents a plethora of conversations,
+This excerpt is not dialogue — instead, it is an ordered list of points.
+It represents a plethora of conversations, all condensed into just a few bullet points: "a)" and "b)".

+Condensing these conversations into so few and clearly defined bullet points

+Condensing these conversations into so few bullets points, clearly defined down to the individual word level, not only represents the characters

+the lack of change in the characters involded.

+Thus, it is representative of character much more broadly

+Thus, Chacko's character,